 LivingWell LivingWell LivingWell Basic

 CDHP PPO CDHP

-56% 41% 3%
+58% 39% 3%

 SPOUSE COVERAGE IN RETIREE MEDICAL PLAN: Actual census data and current plan elections were used for MEHP and KEHP covered spouses (including beneficiaries) of current retirees.
-For spouses of future retirees, 30% of future male retirees are assumed to cover their spouse and 25% of future female retirees are assumed to cover their spouse and 25% of future female retirees are assumed to be three years older than their spouse and female retirees are assumed to be one year younger than their spouse.
+For spouses of future retirees, 30% of future male retirees are assumed to cover their spouse and 25% of future female retirees are assumed to cover their spouse.
+Male retirees are assumed to be three years older than their spouse and female retirees are assumed to be one year younger than their spouse.